 - 1/2 teaspoon of salt

-1 In a food processor, combine the garlic, garbanzo beans, tahini, lemon juice, 1/2 cup water, and olive oil.
+Then add the garlic, garbanzo beans, lemon juice, 1/2 cup water and 1/2 teaspoon of salt.
 Process until smooth.
-Add salt, starting at a half a teaspoon, to taste.
+Add more salt or lemon juice to taste.

 2 Spoon into serving dish, swirl a little olive oil over the top and sprinkle with garnishes—a little paprika, toasted pine nuts, or chopped fresh parsley.

 Serve with crackers, raw dip vegetables such as carrots or celery, or with toasted pita bread.

 To toast pita bread, cut the pita bread into triangles, brush with olive oil and toast for 10 minutes in a 375°F oven, turning them over half-way through the cooking.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Easy Homemade Hummus on Simply Recipes.
 Thank you!Print